 The National Vaccine Injury Compensation Program (VICP) is a federal program that was created to compensate people who may have been injured by certain vaccines.
 Claims regarding alleged injury or death due to vaccination have a time limit for filing, which may be as short as two years.
 Visit the VICP website at

 local or state health department.

 - Visit the website of the Food and Drug Administration (FDA) for vaccine package inserts and additional information at

 Contact the Centers for Disease Control and Prevention (CDC):

 - Call 1-800-232-4636 (1-800-CDC-INFO) or

 - Visit CDC's website at

 Centers for Disease Control and Prevention website.
-MMR (measles, mumps, and rubella) vaccine.
+Vaccine information statements (VISs): MMR vaccine (measles, mumps, and rubella): What you need to know.